 June 22, “The Clouds are the Artists Sublime”

 After leaving paradise, they quickly met “a gloomy chasm, where mad waves roar” which would later be named Whirlpool Canyon.
 By the name, they went spinning and walloping against the canyon’s walls with no beach to rescue them.
-When they could, they would climb the ledges above the water to line the boats from above.
+When they could, they would climb the ledges above the water to line the boats precariously from above.

-When they reached the bizarre passage of Split Mountain (aka Craggy Mountain at the time), Powell asked then as geologists do now; Why Green River, do you choose to cut these mountains in two rather than go around them?
+When they reached the bizarre passage of Split Mountain (aka Craggy Mountain at the time), Powell asked then as geologists do now; Why Green River, did you choose to cut these mountains in two rather than go around them?

 June 28, Out of the Rocks… for now.

 They covered thirty miles in a day without any problems, coming to the Uintah, or Wonsits, Valley where Powell and other explorers had passed through before.
-They met the Duchesne River, and up its valley was the last known civilization near the Green River.
+They met the mouth of Duchesne River, and up its stream was the last known civilization near the Green River.
 Frank Goodman called it quits upon arrival, and the rest were fine to move on without him given their dwindling food supply.

 This would bring their run through Lodore’s crimson, Echo Park’s cream, and Split Mountains midnight-colored canyons to a close.
 Downstream promised Desolation Canyon and much more adventure, which you can continue reading about in part two of this series.